BONES AND SOFT TISSUES

 An autosomal dominant condition (often a new mutation) in which there is impaired formation of the long bones by the familiar endochondral process.
 The limb bones are short, with abnormally wide ends.
 The patient has a head and trunk of normal size, and disproportionately short but well-muscled arms and legs.
 The face usually has a large forehead, prominent supraorbital ridges, and deepset root of the nose (looks like a very mild Apert's).
 Sexuality is generally normal, and intelligence is distributed as for the general population, with many well above-average (Am.
 J. Med.
 Genet.
 41: 208, 1991).

-Portrait of the entertainer Sebastian de Morra by VelaZquez
+Portrait of the entertainer Sebastian de Morra by Velazquez

 {25610} achondroplasia